WEDO

 WEDO (810 kHz) is a commercial AM radio station licensed to McKeesport, Pennsylvania and serving Greater Pittsburgh.
 It carries a brokered programming radio format.
 Hosts buy segments of time on the station and may use their shows to advertise their products and services or seek donations to their ministries.
 Some shows are for ethnic communities, some are religious and others are devoted to special interests.
-WEDO is owned by Robert and Ashley Stevens through licensee Broadcast Communications, Inc. The studios and offices are located at the intersection of Routes 30 and 48 in Irwin, Pennsylvania, sharing space with other BCI-owned stations.
+WEDO is owned by Robert and Ashley Stevens through licensee Broadcast Communications, Inc. The studios and offices are located at the intersection of US Route 30 and PA Route 48 in North Versailles, Pennsylvania, sharing space with other BCI-owned stations.

 Technical information

 By day, WEDO transmits with 1,000 watts.
 The transmitter is off Foster Road, also in White Oak.
 As AM 810 is a clear channel frequency reserved for Class A stations WGY in Schenectady and KSFO in San Francisco; to avoid interference, WEDO must sign off at night when radio waves travel farther.
 Programming is heard around the clock on 50-watt FM translator W227DB at 93.3 MHz.